1n3ffbl3/programmers-oath-template/README.md

 ## [Sixth Promise](https://www.google.be/url?sa=t&rct=j&q=&esrc=s&source=video&cd=7&cad=rja&uact=8&ved=0ahUKEwjCirufkZnaAhUMjqQKHQxPDyQQtwIIOTAG&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DWQMku1-fDYo&usg=AOvVaw0gaYBLsB7tkoj5DVLMS-gI):

-I will do all that I can to keep the productivity of myself and others as high as possible I will do nothing that decreases that productivity.
+I will do everything in my power to keep my and others' productivity level high, and never decrease it.
 [TOP](#the-programmers-oath)

 ___

 ## [Seventh Promise](https://www.google.be/url?sa=t&rct=j&q=&esrc=s&source=video&cd=6&cad=rja&uact=8&ved=0ahUKEwjCirufkZnaAhUMjqQKHQxPDyQQtwIINjAF&url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3D3sU_zcebQwI&usg=AOvVaw3SQJUCL9yJUUjwhZOEHxYx) :

-I will continuously ensure that others can cover for me and that I can cover for them.
-Make sure you can cover for each other.
-You're a team and not a bunch of individuals!
+I will constantly ensure that others can cover for me, as I will always cover for them.
+Make sure that you have each other's backs because you are a team, not a bunch of individuals.

 [TOP](#the-programmers-oath)